Hypnic Jerks: How To Avoid Waking With A Jolt

 • If you suffer from anxiety, take steps to tackle this in your daily life.

-• Stop doing very intense exercise for a week and see if it improves.
+• Stop doing very intense exercise late in the evening for a week and see if it improves.

 • Try to see them as a sign that you must be falling asleep.
 So it’s a positive thing as you know you’ll soon be asleep.

-• Ask your doctor if any medication you take could be causing it.
+• Ask your doctor if any medication you currently take could contribute to your hypnic jerks.

-• Don’t go to bed late at night.
+• Don’t go to bed very late at night.

 • Film yourself sleeping or use a sleep tracker.
 One reader said he discovered through doing this that he was snoring, and that the hypnic jerks occurred while he was snoring heavily.